oweitman/ioBroker.squeezeboxrpc/README.md

 - Breaking release for vis-1 to vis-2
 - new widgetset for vis-2
 - Details see readme

-### 2.0.0-alpha (2026-08-28)

-- **BREAKING CHANGE**
-- Due to the extensive revision of the vis-1 widgets—including adjustments to their configuration attributes—they are no longer directly compatible with those from version 1.
-Recreating the vis-1 widgets is recommended.
-- Importing or transferring them from vis-1 to vis-2 is not a viable option.
-- Several fundamental concepts regarding the vis-1 widgets have been improved.
-- add a complete VIS 2 widget set for player selection and control, favorites, playlists, browsing, synchronization, volume and player information
-- add PlaylistDetail widgets for VIS 1 and VIS 2 with artwork, track metadata, duration, current-track highlighting, scrolling, playback and removal actions
-- make player selection available across views and show the related SqueezeboxRPC instance in player-widget selectors
-- improve the Players and Favorites configuration with reliable show/hide, ordering, default-player, custom-label and custom-image options
-- improve the Playtime bar with accurate progress updates, an empty state for streams without a duration and click-to-seek support
-- correct Play, Repeat, Shuffle, Forward and Rewind behavior and provide state-aware icons with support for custom button images
-- improve widget styling for light and dark designs, including inherited colors, reliable borders, spacing, alignment, hover effects and thin scrollbars
-- align VIS 1 and VIS 2 DateTime formatting and provide configurable, predictable date and time output
-- prevent unchanged player and server values from being rewritten and keep artwork, artist and other player information stable during status updates
-- add comprehensive English user documentation for every VIS 1 and VIS 2 widget, including previews, configuration tables and usage notes
-- add translated datapoint descriptions
-- cmdGeneral for server

 Older entries are in [CHANGELOG_OLD.md](CHANGELOG_OLD.md).